 - A small, vitamin-like organic molecule,made in the mitochondria, and found in every cell.
 It plays multiple essential roles.
 It is a necessary co-factor for the activity of five different enzyme compl...

 - It is a type of vitamin B. It helps in red blood cell production and aids in the release of energy from proteins., and possibly other B vitamins

 - Arginine – for stroke-like events

-- Folinic acid – only routine for documented CSF deficiencies and diseases known to cause deficiency and considered with central nervous system manifestations
+- Reduced form of folic acid (vitamin B9). – only routine for documented CSF deficiencies and diseases known to cause deficiency and considered with central nervous system manifestations

 - L-carnitine – for carnitine deficient patients only